DataDog/hiring-engineers/answers.md

 `/etc/datadog-agent/conf.d/postgres.yaml`

 Finally, the agent must be restarted to complete the Postgres Datadog integration.
-To restart the agent we can use :
+To restart the agent I used :

 ```
 launchctl stop com.datadoghq.agent